Non-tax-advantaged share option plans

 How non-tax-advantaged share option plans work

 Under a non-tax-advantaged share option plan, employees chosen at the discretion of the company are granted an option to acquire shares at a specified future date for a price normally set at the date of grant.
-In tax terms, the company grants a benefit (ie the option) to employees and employees only pay income tax when they choose to exercise their options.
+In tax terms, the company grants a benefit (i.e. the option) to employees and employees only pay income tax when they choose to exercise their options.

 There is no statutory restriction on the level of participation for an employee in a non-tax-advantaged share option plan.
-However, the company is free to impose restrictions on individual participation and the overall percentage of share capital which can be placed under option to employees (shareholders may insist on such restrictions before they are prepared to accept the adoption of the plan).
+However, the company is free to impose restrictions on individual participation and the overall percentage of share capital that can be placed under option to employees (shareholders may insist on such restrictions before they are prepared to accept the adoption of the plan).

-The potential benefit for a director or employee of a fast growing company can be substantial.
+The potential benefit for a director or employee of a fast-growing company can be substantial.
 Such options can be regarded as a ‘one way bet’ on the company’s share price and many commentators (and shareholders) take the view that such options should only be capable of being exercised if the company’s performance is exceptional.

 Employee tax on non-tax-advantaged share option plans